apache/systemds/scripts/staging/SystemML-NN/README.md

 ### A deep learning library for [Apache SystemML](https://github.com/apache/incubator-systemml).

 ## Examples:
+#### Please see the `examples` folder for more detailed examples, or view the following two quick examples.
 ### Neural net for regression with vanilla SGD:
 ```python
 # Imports